Hip Resurfacing Surgery

 What is the difference between total hip replacement and hip resurfacing?

-In a traditional total hip replacement, the head of the thighbone (femoral head) and the damaged socket (acetabulum) are both removed and replaced with metal, plastic, or ceramic components.
+In a traditional total hip replacement, the head of the thighbone (femoral head) and the damaged socket (acetabulum) are both replaced with metal, plastic, or ceramic components.

 In hip resurfacing, the femoral head is not removed, but is instead trimmed and capped with a smooth metal covering.
 The damaged bone and cartilage within the socket is removed and replaced with a metal shell, just as in a traditional total hip replacement.